How to Obtain the $500 Canada Housing Benefit: A Step-by-Step Guide for May 2025

 FAQs

 No. The deadline for filing was March 31, 2023.
-But we always hope that treats like these will come again someday because the program was such a hit. - Will I still qualify if I did not file my 2021 return?
+However, we always hope that treats like these will return someday, as the program was such a hit.

-If you had not received your payment, you could call the CRA general enquiries line.
+If you have not received your payment, you could call the CRA’s general enquiries line.
 They would find the payment or reissue it if it was pending.

 Last Word

-The $500 Canada Housing Benefit paid off for deserving Canadians because the rent just kept going up.
+The $500 Canada Housing Benefit was beneficial for deserving Canadians, as the rent continued to rise.
 While the disbursement was short-lived, it made it unmistakable that, finally, the government had heard the cries of the mounting housing crisis and was prepared to step in with emergency relief.

 For most renters, it arrived in the form of a brief but adequate respite.
 In the future, look for targeted home assistance programs — federal, provincial, or municipal — if you are low-income and discover you do have rent burdens.

-Having your taxes up to date, good record keeping on rental paid, and direct deposit established with CRA will place you in a position where you can be eligible for financial help when and if it is again offered.
+Having your taxes up to date, maintaining good record-keeping on redepotments, and depositing direct deposits with DepositRA will place you in a position where you can be eligible for financial help when and if it is offered again.